 Now think about that – a little extra investment at the design, construction and curing phase will reduce long-term expenses.

 So what you can do to reduce your maintenance costs?

 Concrete hydrogels, introduced as catalytic silica admixture, will prevent the movement or ingress of moisture-borne contamination.
 This arrests the deterioration cycle.

 By arresting and delaying this deterioration, the service life of the structure will be increased, and overall maintenance costs significantly reduced.

 So a quick recap on protecting your marine concrete structures and reducing your maintenance costs:

-- Concrete is not bulletproof on its own.
+- Concrete is not fail-safe on its own.

 - You need to be stopping the effects of moisture and contaminant migration through concrete.

 - You should be protecting it from within by using an advanced colloidal silica hydrogel admixture.

 - By adding an admixture at the construction stage, you can save you approx. $125 in maintenance.